Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: Results

 \section{Results}

 Here we discuss our main results on testing the dark confinement landscape using the next generation of GW observatories which are LISA, BBO, DECIGO, ET, and CE.
 We focus on the results obtained through the fitting of the effective PLM potential.
 The results from the thin-wall approximation are in qualitative agreement with those of the PLM potential fitting in particular in the case of the surface tension proportional to $N$ as discussed above\footnote{If the surface tension $\sigma$ is proportional to $N^2$, the GW signal increases with $N$.
 Thus for large-$N$ dark confinement phase transition, it will be even more strongly constrained by the future GW experiments compared with the $\sigma\propto N$ case.
 This may motivate the necessity for large-$N$ lattice simulations.}.
-The values of the dimensionless inverse duration $\tilde \beta$ for the different values of $N$ are displayed in \autoref{fig:beta-PLM-vs-TW} for the wall velocity $v_w=1$.
+The values of the dimensionless inverse duration $\tilde \beta$ for the different values of $N$ are displayed in \cref{fig:beta-PLM-vs-TW} for the wall velocity $v_w=1$.
 The dependence of $\tilde \beta$ on the wall velocity is only mild.
-The strength parameter takes values $\alpha\approx 1/3$, see \autoref{sec:alpha}.
+The strength parameter takes values $\alpha\approx 1/3$, see \cref{sec:alpha}.
 From the PLM fitting, we obtain the statistical uncertainty on $\alpha$ and $\tilde \beta$, which we inflate by a generous extra factor of five to account for hidden systematic errors.
 We display this uncertainty with a band on the GW spectrum.
 For the GW experiments, we display in all figures the power-law integrated sensitivity curves, see e.g.~\cite{Alanne:2019bsm, Schmitz:2020syl}.
+The power-law integrated sensitivity curves can differ from standard sensitivity curves by several orders of magnitude.
+For the detectability of the GWs, we therefore refer strictly to the SNR, which is displayed in \cref{fig:SNR}.
 As input parameters for our computation, we have the wall velocity $v_w$, the confinement temperature $T_c$, the number of dark colours $N$, and the number of dark $SU(N)$ copies~$n$.